SiarhKul/terraform/README-terraform.md

 ## Overview

-Machine-to-Machine (M2M) authentication is used when one service needs to authenticate with another service without human intervention.
-This setup uses AWS Cognito with OAuth 2.0 Client Credentials flow to enable secure M2M communication.
+Machine-to-Machine (M2M) authentication enables platform-independent server-to-server communications without user interaction.
+This setup uses AWS Cognito with OAuth 2.0 Client Credentials flow to authorize API access with OAuth 2.0 scopes, providing secure M2M communication between services.

 > **Important**: This configuration is strictly for M2M authentication and does not include any email or end-user authentication features.
-All email-related configurations and user password authentication flows have been removed to ensure this is a pure M2M setup.
+All email-related configurations and user password authentication flows have been removed to ensure this is a pure M2M setup for server-to-server communications.

 ## Resources Created